ringlej/ptxdist/doc/contributing.rst

 packages.
 This is usually quite simple, but there are a few things to keep in mind:

--  New versions can have new build system options that should be used.
+-  New versions can have new build system options that should be set for reproducible builds.
    :ref:`configure_helper` can be used to find the new options.
 -  There may be patches for the old version.
-Make sure they are update as well or removed if they are no longer needed.
+Make sure they are updated as well, or removed if they are no longer needed.

 Misc
 ~~~~

-For new Packages, the top-level option and any non-obvious suboption should
+For new packages, the top-level option and any non-obvious suboptions should
 have a help text.
 The homepage of a package or the package description from
-other distributions a usually a good inspiration.
+other distributions are usually a good inspiration.

-The package templates to create new packages contain commented out default
+For new packages, the generated templates contain commented-out default
 sections.
 These are meant as a helper to simplify creating custom stages.
 Any remaining default stages must be removed.